• Skip to main content

 1. Season the chicken thighs all over with salt and pepper.

-2. Preheat a non-stick skillet over medium-high heat, add the vegetable oil, and place the chicken skin side down.
-Let it pan-sear for a few minutes or until the skin is golden brown.
-Remove the thighs from the skillet and set aside.
-(The chicken will not be done at this point.)
+2. Sear the chicken: Heat oil in a non-stick skillet over medium-high heat.
+Place the chicken skin-side down and cook for a few minutes until the skin is golden brown.
+Remove and set aside (chicken will not be fully cooked).

-Cubed potatoes being tossed in a mixture of butter and Ranch dressing.
+Cubed potatoes in a bowl being tossed in a combination of melted butter and Ranch dressing.

-Cooked chicken thighs and potatoes in a black crock-pot bowl.
+Cooked potatoes and chicken thighs in a black crock pot bowl.

 Two cooked chicken thighs on a plate with cubed potatoes.